Kanō Jigorō

 Kanō Jigorō (嘉納 治五郎) was a Japanese judoka, educator, politician, and the founder of judo.
-Judo was one of the first Japanese martial arts to gain widespread international recognition, and the first to become an official Olympic sport.
+Judo was one of the first Japanese martial arts to gain widespread international recognition, and the first to become an official Olympic sport since 1964 (for men) and 1992 (for women), as well as the Commonwealth Games sport in 1990.
 Pedagogical innovations attributed to Kanō include the use of black and white belts, and the introduction of dan ranking to show the relative ranking among members of a martial-art-style.
 Well-known mottoes attributed to Kanō include "maximum efficiency minimal effort" (精力善用, seiryoku zen'yō) and "mutual welfare and benefit" (自他共栄, jita kyōei).

-In his professional life, Kanō was an educator.
+In his professional life, Kanō was an educator and a promoter of multiple sports in Japan, including swimming, athletics, weightlifting and other forms of physical education.
+Aside from judo, he is considered by some to be the originator of modern strength training in Japan.
+He also helped Gichin Funakoshi and other masters to introduce and systematize karate in the country.
+He was also a high member of the Dai Nippon Butoku Kai martial arts organization, and played a key role in making judo and kendo part of the Japanese public school programs.
+His cousin Kenji Kanō, founder of one of the first western boxing clubs in Japan, was also influenced by him.

 Important postings included serving as director of primary education for the Ministry of Education (文部省, Monbushō) from 1898 to 1901, and as president of Tokyo Higher Normal School from 1900 until 1920.
-He was the educational founder of Nada High School in Kobe, Japan.
-He played a key role in making judo and kendo part of the Japanese public school programs of the 1910s.

-Kanō was also a pioneer of international sports.
-Accomplishments included being the first Asian member of the International Olympic Committee (IOC) (he served from 1909 until 1938), officially representing Japan at most Olympic Games held between 1912 and 1936, and serving as a leading spokesman for Japan's bid for the 1940 Olympic Games.
+He was the educational founder of Nada Middle High School in Kobe, Japan.
+Accomplishments included being the first Asian member of the International Olympic Committee (IOC) (serving from 1909 to 1938), officially representing Japan at most Olympic Games held between 1912 and 1936, and serving as a leading spokesman for Japan's bid for the 1940 Olympic Games.

 His official honors and decorations included the First Order of Merit and Grand Order of the Rising Sun and the Third Imperial Degree.
 Kanō was inducted as the first member of the International Judo Federation (IJF) Hall of Fame on 14 May 1999.